iluwatar/java-design-patterns/collecting-parameter/README.md

 ## Applicability
 Use the Collecting Parameter design pattern when
 - you want to return a collection or object that is the collaborative result of several methods
-- You want to decompose a method that accumulates data
+- You want to simplify a method that accumulates data as the original method is too complex

 ## Tutorials
 Tutorials for this method are found in: